fvaleri/strimzi-debugging/sessions/006/README.md

   FLUSH PRIVILEGES;
 ```

-Then, we build a custom Kafka connect image that includes our connectors.
+Next, build a custom Kafka Connect image that includes the required connectors.

 ```sh
 # update versions as needed